 I didn't say they were identical, just that Milwaukee isn't US made like it used to be.

-they have been made in China since 20XX and still have a great reputation in the main I guess they are doing a decent job.
+You said "just another brand name these days" which implied badge engineering to me.
+However I agree they are possibly not what they used to be but as they have been made in China since 2004 and still have a great reputation in the main I guess they are doing a decent job.

 but my 1/2" set I carry in the van is Cromwell Tools own brand called Yamoto